open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 ## Schema Validation

 We aren't just providing values plain as is.
 We are also providing schema validation options for these configurations.
-This is important to make sure that no breaking happens between versions or if there _is_ a breaking change that is caught and communication up the call chain.
+This is important to make sure that no breaking change happens between versions or, if there _is_ a breaking change, to at least ensure that it is caught and can be communication up the call chain.

 This is done by the component author.
 They provide the schema that validates the configuration options.
 They can make sure, for example, that the replica count offers the best option